Strings

 theString.Should().NotBeLowerCased();

-However, be careful that numbers and special characters don’t have casing, so BeUpperCased
+Note that numbers, special characters, and some alphabets don’t have casing, so BeUpperCased

 and BeLowerCased